edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

     requests.post(url, data={'onder': '1a', 'midden': '1b', 'top': '1c'})
 ```

 Note how the *data* parameter holds a dictionary with the three variables and their associated values.
 To capture the form's full behavior, we can simply iterate over all input combinations, and then capture each of them.
 Having confirmed that this worked, I re-wrote my existing wget-based Bash script into a Python script that only uses warcio.
 The script is [available here](https://github.com/KBNLresearch/xs4all-resources/blob/master/scripts/scrape-ziklies-local.py).
+This approach doesn't work for the interactive toilet door, since, unlike the bedroom mirror, it processes free text, which means that the number of possible inputs is infinite.

 ## Rendering the WARC with Pywb